Are you thinking of planning your own trip to Israel?

 - May and early June: great weather, green meadows, before peak season.

-Should you rent a car?
+Should you rent a car in Israel?

 What is the dress code in Israel?